BedrockHubIO/BedrockConnect-Serverlist/readme.md

 ---
 # How does it work?

 The [<strong>Serverpack.zip</strong>](https://pack.bedrockhub.io/bedrockconnect) file simplifies the process of managing server packs by ensuring every server has the same pack.
-Console players benefit from the custom texture packs, and there's no need for constant updates.
+Console players benefit from the custom resource packs, and there's no need for constant updates.
 It's a win-win for everyone!

 ![User](https://user-images.githubusercontent.com/24614527/235322925-7f696e85-3091-4c57-a37f-dc6f64eb5ad2.png)